The DNC roll call featured a musical salute to each state. Here's what your state chose

 California Love - Tupac Shakur, featuring Dr. Dre, Alright - Kendrick Lamar, Not Like Us - Kendrick Lamar

-Nearly all of the above artists are legendary California musicians, with Dr. Dre and Kendrick Lamar born in Compton, and Snoop Dog born in Long Beach.
-Only Tupac does not count himself among the native Californians, having been born in New York City.
+Nearly all of the above artists are legendary California musicians, with Dr. Dre and Kendrick Lamar born in Compton, and Snoop Dogg born in Long Beach.
+Only Tupac stands out among the native Californians, having been born in New York City.

 Colorado: September - Earth, Wind & Fire